formgate/formgate/README.md

 With various hosted solutions available, you might be wondering what the purpose of Formgate is.
 The project has the following benefits:

+* Free to use.
-* Free to use for any number of contact forms or submissions.
+* No limit on the number of forms, submissions or size of file uploads.
 * Complete control over your data and what jurisdiction it's processed in.
 * Can be installed quickly on a low cost shared hosting account to handle the contact forms for _all_ of your static websites.